-Shettima: Cassava Now Key Driver Of Nigeria’s Industrial Development, Import Substitution
+Shettima: Cassava Now Key Driver of Nigeria’s Industrial Development, Import Substitution

 He said the administration of President Tinubu remains committed to leveraging opportunities across the country to develop and transform the cassava value chain through accelerated and coordinated intervention programmes.

-On his part, the Minister of Innovation, Science and Technology, Uche Nnaji, said cassava holds immense promise, not only for food security but for industrial transformation.
+On his part, Minister of Innovation, Science, and Technology, Uche Nnaji, said cassava holds immense promise, not only for food security but for industrial transformation.

 He said marking the day aims at putting the crop at the forefront of socio-economic transformation and repositioning it as a strategic raw material by empowering smallholder farmers, expanding infrastructure and prioritising access to finance.